helia77/PLC-EmptyBottleDetector/README.md

- ### PLC based faculty for detecting and removing empty bottles on conveyor
+ ### PLC based System for detecting & removing empty bottles on conveyor

  This project is written using LOGO!
 Soft Comfort V8.2 (Ladder code).
  There are 7 inputs and 4 outputs for this controller.